 The only work I have aside from moving some dirt around and putting in more food scraps about every two weeks or so, is cutting up or shredding paper.
 I have found it's much easier to do with help and fun to do sitting outside or watching TV.
 I keep a reusable shopping bag about half full of cut up or torn paper scraps.
 If you have a shredder then its even easier!

 It is also important to watch your moisture levels.
 You don't want it too dry.
 They say you should be able to squeeze a handful of the paper and peat moss and get a few drops, but not a steady stream of water.
 I mix it in a bucket with water as I use or need it.
 If the decomposing food makes the moisture level a bit too high it's OK to add dry peat and paper to absorb excess moisture.
-Once the worm farm is up and running it only takes small amounts at a time so I mix water, peat moss, and paper in a small bucket and knead it a bit or mix it with the garden spade.

 You want to place your vermicomposter out of direct sunlight.
 On a covered porch or in a garage is great.
 You don't want your worms to get too cold or too hot.
 Keeping a light on over the composter is a good idea when first getting started.
 It keeps the worms in the composter as they hate light.
 Vermicomposters are also great if you have chickens.
 The birds go bonkers for earthworms!
 We give them earthworms in the winter when pickings are slim for bugs.